karmada-io/karmada/docs/working-with-velero.md

 ```

-And then you can find deployment nginx will be restored on member2 successfully.
+Then, you can find deployment nginx will be restored on member2 successfully.
 ```shell
 # kubectl get deployment.apps/nginx
 NAME    READY   UP-TO-DATE   AVAILABLE   AGE